zhaotianjing/nnmm_doc/Part3. NNMM with intermediate omics.md

 accuruacy  = cor(results[!,:EBV],results[!,:bv])
 ```

+Users can also add extra hidden nodes in the partial-connected neural network.
+Please check next documentation for building a partial-connected neural network.

 ### Julia Tips:
 * You may want to set missing values manually, for example, setting the phenotypes for individuals in testing dataset as `missing`.
 Firstly, the type of  columns should be changed to allow `missing`, e.g., `phenotypes[!,:y] =  convert(Vector{Union{Missing,Float64}}, phenotypes[!,:y])`.
 Then, `missing` can be set manually, e.g., `phenotypes[10:11,:y1] .= missing` forces the 10th and 11th elements to be `missing`.